 On the “Constraints” screen, you will need to click on two red X’s.
 Hover over the first Value of the Invalid Constraint and click on the red X that appears

 Find the second Value that can never appear together with the first one, hover over it, and click on the red X to create your “Invalid Constraint”

 Once you have entered your Invalid Constraints, you will see them listed to the left

-After you enter these two Invalid Constraints, clicking on the “Test Cases” button will create a completely new set of test cases that excludes those two pairs of Values (and only those two pairs of Values).
+After you enter these two Invalid Constraints, clicking on the “Scenarios” button will create a completely new set of test cases that excludes those two pairs of Values (and only those two pairs of Values).
 Each test with ‘OS X’ as the operating system will have a browser other than IE.